 Acquiring Containers: Most people use 5 gallon buckets for long term food storage, but I use 20 and 30 gallon barrels.
 Why? because I have an inexpensive source of used food grade barrels.
 I pay $5 for 20 gallon barrels and $8 for 30 gallon barrels.
 You can easily pay $5 for a 5 gallon bucket with a gasket lid, so I am paying only 20% of that cost per gallon of storage space.
 The barrels I am buying are clean food grade barrels.
 Most of the barrels I have bought were used to store bulk allergy medicine.
 Since I am bagging all of my food in Mylar first anyways, these containers don’t have to be food grade, but it doesn’t hurt.

 Mylar Bags: When it comes to Mylar bags I go the opposite direction.
 Most people use 5 gallon Mylar bags in their 5 gallon buckets to maximize space, but think about it, would you need 5 gallons of wheat at once? probably not.
 I put all of my food storage items in 1 gallon bags. depending on the food being stored I get between 5 pounds and 8 pounds in a 1 gallon bag.
 I then put my 1 gallon filled bags into the 20 and 30 gallon barrels.
 I can fit 18 1 gallon bags into a 20 gallon barrel.
 I write with a sharpie on each bag what product it is, what the weight is, and the current month.
-From Amazon I get 100 Mylar bags with oxygen absorbers for $49.99.
-A 20 pack of 5 gallon bags also costs $49.99, so there isn’t any price difference.
+From Amazon I get 100 Mylar bags with oxygen absorbers for the same price as a 20 pack of 5 gallon bags.
 Getting the 1 gallon bags just means a little bit more work.

 Water: Most bulk food needs water to reconstitute it.
 I have one shelf dedicated to clean water and store 50 gallons of potable water.
 These are in 2.5 gallon jugs and 1 gallon jugs bought from the store.
 I also have a rain barrel system that collects roughly 90 gallons of water.
 The water from the rain barrels is treated as non-potable, however I could filter it and treat it with bleach if drinking it became necessary.